theodoragirgis/rebound/docs/integrators.md

     After the timestep, the flag gets set back to 0.
 If you want to change particles after every timestep, you also need to set this flag to 1 before every timestep.
 Default is 0.

 `unsigned int safe_mode`
-:   If this flag is set (the default), whfast will recalculate the internal coordinates (Jacobi/heliocentric/WHDS) and synchronize every timestep, to avoid problems with outputs or particle modifications between timesteps.
+:   If this flag is set (the default), WHFast will recalculate the internal coordinates (Jacobi/heliocentric/WHDS) and synchronize every timestep, to avoid problems with outputs or particle modifications between timesteps.
     Setting it to 0 will result in a speedup, but care must be taken to synchronize and recalculate the internal coordinates when needed.
 See also the AdvWHFast.ipynb tutorial.

 `unsigned int keep_unsynchronized`